shristi-2210/shristi-2210/README.md

 - 👋 Hi, I’m Shristi Singh.
 - 👀 I’m interested in Coding and learning new things.
 - 🌱 Professional Summary
-- Executive Research Operations professional with 4 years and 4 months of expertise in managing and optimizing data-driven research processes.
-Proven ability to oversee daily operations, ensuring the timely and accurate delivery of high-quality research outputs.
-Skilled in data validation, preparation, and analysis using tools such as IBM SPSS, Sawtooth, and Power BI.
-Proficient in advanced Excel functions for detailed data processing and reporting.
-Adept at collaborating with cross-functional teams to meet project goals and drive organizational success.
-Committed to leveraging analytical skills and process improvement strategies to enhance operational efficiency and data accuracy.
+- Research Operations professional with 4+ years of experience in Market Research, Survey Programming, Data Validation, and Data Reporting.
+Skilled in SPSS, Excel, Sawtooth, WinCross, HTML, CSS, and JavaScript.
+Experienced in survey scripting, quality assurance, and data analysis.
+Passionate about learning new technologies, improving processes, and delivering accurate, data-driven solutions.
 - Key Highlights:-
 - Data Expertise: Extensive experience in data validation, preparation, and analysis with advanced proficiency in IBM SPSS and Sawtooth.
 - Advanced Reporting: Skilled in creating interactive and insightful dashboards using Power BI to support data-driven decision-making.